-The Old Road Campus Research Building (ORCRB) opened 2008 and is a purpose built, state of the art facility located in Headington, Oxford.
+The Old Road Campus Research Building (ORCRB) opened 2008 and is a purpose built, state-of-the-art facility located in Headington, Oxford.

-The Old Road Campus is home to the Churchill Hospital including its new £100m cancer hospital, The Wellcome Trust Centre for Human Genomics, the Richard Doll Building (housing epidemiological studies and clinical trials services), and the new NDM Research Building, Target Discovery Institute and Big Data Institiute.
+The Old Road Campus is home to the Churchill Hospital including its £100m cancer hospital, The Wellcome Trust Centre for Human Genomics, the Richard Doll Building (housing epidemiological studies and clinical trials services), and the NDM Research Building, Target Discovery Institute and Big Data Institiute.

 It also has close links and convenient access to Oxford’s science area, the Weatherall Institute for Molecular Medicine and the John Radcliffe Hospital.

 In addition to the Ludwig Institute for Cancer Research, units within the ORCRB include: